Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Medical Diagnostics Modeling:} In the field of medical diagnostics, TV-GSP has enabled predictive modeling using dynamic patient data, offering tools for early diagnosis and outcome prediction.
-Xie et al. \cite{xu2024predicting} introduced a graph convolutional neural network that predicts intensive care interventions based on temporal multivariate data from ICU records, demonstrating the potential of TV-GSP for real-time decision support in critical care environments.
-Another work by Li et al. \cite{hasan2021application} explored time-varying graph networks in EEG analysis to monitor cognitive health and diagnose neurological disorders, showing that dynamic graphs can reveal early-stage signs of brain dysfunction in clinical populations.
+In medical diagnostics, TVGSP and TVGNNs have enabled predictive modeling using dynamic patient data, offering tools for early diagnosis and outcome prediction.
+Xie et al. \cite{xu2024predicting} introduced a graph convolutional neural network that predicts intensive care interventions based on temporal multivariate data from ICU records, demonstrating the potential for real-time decision support in critical care environments.
+Li et al. \cite{hasan2021application} explored TVGs in EEG analysis to monitor cognitive health and diagnose neurological disorders, showing that dynamic graphs can reveal early-stage signs of brain dysfunction in clinical populations.